tellapart/commandr/README.txt

 Keyword argument defaults are respected, and are used to infer types for those parameters.
-For non-keyword arguments and keyword arguments where the default is None, the default type if str.
+For non-keyword arguments and keyword arguments where the default is None, the default type is str.
 The generated parser automatically casts and checks types.
 For example, the following will not validate, and will print usage help: